 Before you commit on buying a piece of land, it is incumbent to the buyer to do due diligence and research first on a piece of land they want to buy.
 The first step is to check with local authorities in the city, county, or state level to find out the zoning of the property and the restrictions that it may have.

-Finding out the zoning of the property should be the first thing on your to-do list when looking for land to buy because then you will find out if the piece of land is indeed available for the purpose you have in mind, in this case, building a house.
+Finding out the zoning of the property should be the first thing on your to-do list when looking for properties for sale in Turkey to buy because then you will find out if the piece of land is indeed available for the purpose you have in mind, in this case, building a house.

 It would be so sad if you impulsively buy land to build a house on and then find out later that it is not allowed to build a house there.
 You can save tons of extra money if you do your research first.
 If you want to know more saving tips, Extras can help you, too.